BreitmanLab/breitman-lab.github.io/research/index.md

 -   Applying our expertise in phylogeography and genomics to conservation issues, e.g. see Conservation genomics project(s) below
 -   Development of wadeable and non-wadeable Index of Biotic Integrity (IBI) approaches for assessing state/regional waters
+-   Environmental niche modeling (ENM) to predict species past, present, and future distributions in response to climate change
 -   Environmental DNA (eDNA) metabarcoding of freshwater rivers and streams of Alabama and surrounding areas (e.g. Mobile basin extensions into Mississippi and Georgia)

 ### Conservation genomics